 San Antonio city restored the garden when it was taken into consideration by the U.S. government.
 In March 2008, the opening ceremony took place, and the Present members of the Jingu family and the representative of the Japanese government attended the restoration ceremony at the city’s invitation, to this particular moment.

 The Jingu house was restored in 2011 and given its name back.
 Now, the Jingu house has turned into a restaurant of the Tea garden.
-Its characteristics are repaired, which results in revitalization of it.
+Its characteristics are repaired, which results in a revitalization of it.

 4. The Beauty of the Japanese Tea Garden